bao-project/bao-docs/source/development/licensing.rst

 Developer Certification of Origin (DCO)
 ---------------------------------------

-In the good faith of the open source spirit, we require that all contributors agree to the DCO.
-The DCO should be link to each contributor commit message, by simply adding a ``Signed-off-by`` statement that attests their agreement to the DCO describe below.
+To guarantee authors have all the necessary rights/permissions over the contributed artifacts and therefore do not incur in any license or legal violations, we require that every commit author adheres to a DCO.
+The contributors' agreement to the DCO must be attested to in every commit message by simply appending a ``Signed-off-by`` statement for each author.

 .. code-block:: none